On computing and the complexity of computing higher-order $U$-statistics, exactly: A New Algorithm of Computing -Statistics

-In the sequel, we refer to the function tuple $\calH$ as the kernel components and the index tuple $\calA$ as the decomposition signature.
-For convenience, we say that a kernel $h$ permits a (nontrivial) MD structure $\calH \times \calA$ when $K > 1$. \end{definition}

-$U$-statistic kernels with MD structures are pervasive in statistical applications.
-We will provide three examples in Section~\ref{sec:examples}.
+\end{definition} In the sequel, we refer to the function tuple $\calH$ as the kernel components and the index tuple $\calA$ as the decomposition signature.
+For convenience, we say that a kernel $h$ allows a (non-trivial) MD structure $\calH \times \calA$ if $K > 1$. $U$-statistic kernels with MD structures are common in statistics.
+We will provide three examples in Section~\ref{sec:examples} and Appendix~\ref{app:examples}.